Text Size

 Gospel Clarity

 Ezra 4 displays the pattern of opposition that will find its deepest expression against Christ.
 God's work of restoration is resisted through false offers, fear, accusation, and worldly authority.
 Yet the gospel announces that human opposition cannot overthrow God's saving purpose.
-Christ was falsely accused, rejected, and handed over through political and religious hostility, but through the cross and resurrection God accomplished the greater restoration of His people.
+Christ was falsely accused, rejected, and handed over through political and religious hostility, but through the cross and resurrection God accomplished the greater restoration of his people.

-The halted temple work points beyond itself to the unstoppable work of Christ, who builds His church and secures access to God.
+The halted temple work points beyond itself to the unstoppable work of Christ, who builds his church and secures access to God.

 Formation Aim